ualib/agda-algebras/preface.rst

 Attributions and citations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-William DeMeo (hereinafter, "The Author") is currently the sole developer of the `Agda Universal Algebra Library`_ (`agda-ualib`_) and the only author of its documentation (the web page(s) and/or latex document(s) you are now reading).
+William DeMeo and Siva Somayyajula (hereinafter, "The Authors") are the developers of the `Agda Universal Algebra Library`_ (`agda-ualib`_).

-Regarding the mathematical results that are implemented in the `agda-ualib`_ library, as well as the presentation and informal statements of these results in the documentation, THE AUTHOR MAKES NO CLAIMS TO ORIGINALITY.
+Regarding the mathematical results that are implemented in the `agda-ualib`_ library, as well as the presentation and informal statements of these results in the documentation, The Authors makes no claims to originality.

-Regarding the Agda source code in the `agda-ualib`_ library, this is due to The Author.
+Regarding the Agda source code in the `agda-ualib`_ library, this is mainly due to The Authors.

+HOWEVER, we have benefited from the outstanding lecture notes on `Univalent Foundations and Homotopy Type Theory <https://www.cs.bham.ac.uk/~mhe/HoTT-UF-in-Agda-Lecture-Notes>`_ and the `Type Topology`_ Agda Library, both by `Martin Hötzel Escardo <https://www.cs.bham.ac.uk/~mhe>`_.
+The first author is greatly indebted to Martin for teaching him about type theory in Agda at the `Midlands Graduate School in the Foundations of Computing Science <http://events.cs.bham.ac.uk/mgs2019/>` in Birmingham in 2019.

-HOWEVER, the development of the `agda-ualib`_ and its documentation has been informed by, and has greatly benefited from, the references listed in the :ref:`references` Section below.
+The development of the `agda-ualib`_ and its documentation is informed by and benefits from the references listed in the :ref:`references` section below.

-Throughout the documentation, the reader may occasionally come accross an "Attribution Note," denoted by **A.N.**  Nonetheless,

-  LACK OF ATTRIBUTION OR CITATION SHOULD NOT BE CONSTRUED AS A CLAIM TO ORIGINALITY.

 ----------------------

 .. _references: